cobyqa/cobyqa/doc/source/dev/index.rst

 This guide does not cover the usage of COBYQA.
 If you want to use COBYQA in your project, please refer to the :ref:`API documentation <api>`.
-This guide is intended for developers who want to contribute to the COBYQA solver.
+This guide is intended for developers who want to contribute to the COBYQA solver and to derivative-free optimization solvers in general.

 The `cobyqa` module has four submodules, detailed below.
 Users should not need to import these submodules when using COBYQA.